 The Unified Payments Interface (UPI) is a simple and effective solution that allows financial transactions on the go.
 It lets you connect multiple bank accounts with one mobile application.
 You can send and receive money by knowing the UPI ID and the PIN.
 While it has enhanced user convenience, UPI frauds in India have increased exponentially over the last few years.

 Therefore, you need to be aware of the various methods employed by fraudsters to execute UPI scams.
-Remember the dos and don’ts as you pay your bills on Bajaj Finserv’s BBPS portal – or undertake transactions elsewhere.
+Remember the dos and don’ts as you pay your bills on the Bajaj Finserv BBPS platform – or undertake transactions elsewhere.

 Dos to avoid UPI frauds: